Exclusive - Salesforce to make big push into healthcare industry

 DOUBT

-Others voice scepticism that Salesforce can make a dent in health, a sector overflowing with vendors such as Dell Inc DELL.O and IBM (IBM.N).
+Others voice scepticism that Salesforce can make a dent in health, a sector overflowing with vendors such as Dell Inc and IBM.
 Microsoft may pose the most direct threat to Salesforce's prospects.

 "Salesforce versus Microsoft: It's the battle to watch," said Ray Wang, CEO of Constellation Research.